-FY 2021 / FY 2022 (to date) Accomplishments: The Agency continues to use technology for dispute resolution and offer its possibilities to our parties.
+Recent accomplishments: The Agency continues to use technology for dispute resolution and offer its possibilities to our parties.
 Mediators made use of technology to remotely share information and language, and to discuss proposals.
 Technology has been helpful in continuing the mediation process when remote meetings were the only avenue available to remain efficient and in the best interest of the case.